Huawei to launch multilingual voice assistant Celia, starting on the P40 flagship in 6 countries

 The Google problem

-Huawei was well on its way to catching Samsung at the top of the global smartphone market, but then last May the U.S. placed Huawei on a trade blacklist, meaning no U.S. company could offer Huawei their services — including Google and Android.
-This meant Huawei had to expedite alternative versions of core Google services, including a voice assistant.
+Huawei was well on its way to catching Samsung at the top of the global smartphone market, but last May the U.S. placed the company on a trade blacklist.
+This meant no U.S. company could offer Huawei their services — including Google and Android.
+As a consequence, Huawei had to expedite alternative versions of core Google services, including a voice assistant.

 During a virtual keynote earlier today, Huawei consumer group chief Richard Yu proclaimed the quality of the device’s hardware, with a particular focus on its multi-lens camera array.